IsaacKeninger/isaac-portfolio/README.md

   - **Dynamo DB**
         This stores the visitor count in a DynamoDB table.

-This entire integration demonstrates the use of simple services for a serverless architecture to be embedded on the site.\
+This entire integration demonstrates the use of simple services for a serverless architecture to be embedded on the site.

+## Lambda Function

+The Lambda function (`visitorCounter.py`) performs the following:

+- On GET: fetches current count from DynamoDB.
+- On UPDATE: increments and saves the count back.

+## API Gateway

+Configured to route HTTP GET requests to the Lambda function securely.

+## DynamoDB

+A single table with:
+- Primary key: `siteId`
+- Attribute: `visitorCount` (Number)

+---

+### Usage

+The frontend calls this API with a delay to avoid false increments on every refresh.

 ## Deployment